rust-lang/rust-wiki-backup/Bikeshed-rustpkg.md

    Due: 2013-06-07

 8. Finish implementing all other commands (#7242)
-       * do, info, prefer, test, uninstall, unprefer
+       * do, fetch, info, prefer, test, uninstall, unprefer

    Due: 2013-06-14